illuminated-g/endigit-squarebattle/README.md

 2. The map that is the input to run.vi is now a 1D array that can be indexed by the direction enum.
 3. The 1D array map has -1 for an empty space and then the team number of the square if it isn't ampty.
 For example, an array of [-1,-1,0,10,-1,-1,-1,-1,-1] would indicate empty squares all around you except someone from team 0 to your NE and someone from team 10 to your E.
 4. Your own team # is an additional input to Run.vi
-5. There is a new vi you can override that is only called once, when your team is obliterated.
+5. There is a new vi (Eliminated.vi) you can override that is only called once, when your team is obliterated and gives you the name of the team that did it.
 6. Speaking of obliteration, Player Info now includes a phrase to be shown when you are obliterated.
+7. Players position on the map is given to them via a "row" and "column" input where 0,0 is in the bottom left corner and increases towards the top right corner.
+8. More efficient and spiffy
+9. Updated the Documentation

 For detailed instructions, please download and review the following PDF:
 [SquareBattle Instructions](Documents/SquareBattle_Instructions.pdf).